|SIYE Time:13:15 on 13th August 2022|

 ‘Jacqui lives just up the valley, Charlie,’ Ginny interrupted.
 ‘Her son goes to school with James.’

-While I was puzzling over the significance of the emphasis Ginny had used and Charlie’s reaction to it, he released me and said, ‘Hello, Jacqui, I’m Charlie, the prodigal Weasley.’
+While I was puzzling over the significance of the emphasis Ginny had used, and Charlie’s reaction to it, he said, ‘Hello, Jacqui, I’m Charlie, the prodigal Weasley.’
 He winked at me and stepped past me to Fleur.

 ‘Ma belle, Fleur,’ he began.

-‘You cannot speak French, Charlie; do not try,’ she interrupted him and then she bent forward, and lightly kissed his lips.
+‘You cannot speak French, Charlie; do not try,’ she interrupted him and then she bent forward, embraced him, and kissed him on both cheeks before gently brushing her lips against his.

-‘Nice place, little sister!’ he said.
+‘Nice place, little sis!’ he said.
 Ginny hugged and kissed him.

 ‘Thanks, Charlie, I’m glad you could make it,’ Ginny told him.